 Option #1 -

-A Davis Concepts for Life Facilitator will take the individual through the full program, while also coaching a support person to reinforce the learning at home, school, work, or in a therapy setting.
+A Davis Concepts for Life Facilitator will take the individual through the full program, while also coaching a support person (if needed) to reinforce the learning at home, school, work, or in a therapy setting.

 "I can’t believe how life-changing these concepts are.
 I use them all of the time in my life now - it is just so easy to take responsibility for things that had always seemed impossible before."